sranmanpreet/mockpit/README.md

 - **Dynamic Response Generation**: Use JavaScript in ResponseBody evaluation to create dynamic response bodies based on path variables and query parameters.
 - **Path Variables and Query Parameters**: Mockpit automatically extracts path variables and query parameters from the request URL and makes them available for dynamic response generation.
 - **Custom Response Headers**: Configure response headers for your mock APIs, allowing you to simulate various scenarios.
-- **Search**: Easily find your mocks using paginated search support
+- **Mock Search**: Quickly locate your mock configurations using Mockpit's search functionality.
+This feature ensures that you can easily find and work with the mocks you need.
-- **Export and Import**: Use it to backup your mocks, migrate to another instance, share with others
+- **Export and Import Mocks**: Seamlessly export and import mock configurations to and from Mockpit.
+Share your mock setups with colleagues and collaborators to ensure consistency across your team's development efforts.
 - **Easy-to-Use Configuration**: Mockpit's intuitive user interface lets you create, edit, and manage mock APIs effortlessly.
 - **Fast and Lightweight**: Mockpit is designed to be fast and lightweight, ensuring minimal impact on your development workflow.